-Now, even if the odds are extremely in your favor going into the case, you need to keep in mind that auto manufacturers have very powerful legal teams working to get the best deal possible – even in defeat.
+Now, even if the odds are extremely in your favor going into the case, you need to keep in mind that auto manufacturers have very powerful legal teams working to avoid paying out your lemon law buyback – even in defeat.

 From a consumer’s perspective, you probably have very little (if any) experience dealing with the lemon law process.
-The manufacturers commonly take advantage of this by inserting all kinds of fancy-worded stipulations throughout the buy-back process.
+Manufacturers commonly take advantage of this by inserting all kinds of fancy-worded stipulations throughout the process.
 Many of which go against consumers’ best interests.

-Here are four major points of manufacturer trickery to look out for in the process of getting a lemon law buy-back.
+Here are four major points of manufacturer trickery to look out for in the process of getting fair lemon buybacks.

 1. Negative Equity